 Buying a boat often signals a slowing down and easing up of lifestyle, so hopefully by the time you get around to doing it you don’t have to worry about financing your boat, you can just buy it and enjoy it.
 If you do have to finance your boat (for some people this is actually the most efficient way of doing things), then just choose a good finance plan that fits your budget.

 Discuss your budget with every boat dealer or manufacturer that you visit, and make it clear that you aren’t going to break that glass ceiling.
 Try and see if you can negotiate a price on the model that you want, local and independent dealers and manufacturers will be better in this regard.
+Browsing and shopping via online boat auctions can also give you more options to stretch your budget.

 If it’s a second hand boat that you’re looking at buying, leave a little bit of room in your budget for repairs and replacements.
 A classic mistake that some boaters make is buying a second hand ‘fixer-upper’, and getting bogged down in expensive repairs, which means that your boat won’t be usable for a while and might end up costing you more.
 Only count on doing small and simple repairs, don’t try and save by buying a broken down boat.